 Trekking Mount Kilimanjaro

 This adventure appears on many a bucket list and is certainly a top pick when it comes to an adventure holiday in Africa.
 Kilimanjaro is the highest mountain in Africa standing at 4,900 metres from its base and 5,895 metres above sea level.
 It is a stark contrast to some of the other scenery you will find in this region.
 You can give this adventure a go on your own, but it is advisable to book as part of a tour.
-You will get the support and information you need and help is there if necessary.
+During the Kilimanjaro hiking tour.
+During the Kilimanjaro hiking tour you will get the support and information you need and help is there if necessary.
 There are a few routes to choose from and the whole climb will take between six and seven days.
 The feeling of accomplishment when you reach the top and look down on surrounding Tanzania is worth the effort and strain.

 There are two trekking seasons when it comes to climbing Kilimanjaro.
 January to March is a colder time to visit and you are likely to see snow on the paths.
 However, the air is clearer making for better photos and there are less people.
 June to October is the second and busier season.
 The weather is warmer and conditions are a little easier to handle.